How Does an SSD Work? An In-Depth Look at Solid State Drives

 3. Power Loss and Data Corruption

-SSDs rely on electrical charge to store data, which makes them vulnerable to power fluctuations.
+SSDs work by relying on electrical charge to store data, which makes them vulnerable to power fluctuations.
 A sudden loss of power during a write operation can lead to data corruption or even damage the drive’s controller, making the SSD inaccessible.

 4. Controller Failure